shaqir/shaqir/README.md

 owning architecture, leading teams, and driving releases from whiteboard to App Store.

-Most recent: engineered an AI-powered emergency triage system achieving **91.7% patient classification accuracy** — production-grade ML applied to a clinical environment where precision is non-negotiable.
+Most recent: engineered an AI-powered emergency triage system — production-grade ML applied to a clinical environment where precision is non-negotiable.

 ---